josegonzalez/cakephp-filter/README.markdown

 	If you don't want to filter a particular field pass null in that spot.

   - Option 2: Manually
-	Note that in CakePHP 1.3, you no longer have to pass parameters to the PaginatorHelper, so some of this only applies to 1.2

 		<?php echo $form->create('Post', array('action' => 'index', 'id' => 'filters')); ?>
 		<table cellpadding="0" cellspacing="0">